 It’s so much easier to say no

-On a much better note, I have become so much more satisfied by Whole30-complaint foods than I was during my first round.
+On a much better note, I have become so much more satisfied by Whole30-compliant foods than I was during my first round.
 I find myself craving grilled chicken, salads with olive oil and balsamic vinegar, and breakfast skillets.
 That’s because foods on the program are actually super tasty, not bland and disgusting.
 Also, I think my body finds them more fulfilling, which might be why I’m craving healthier foods.

 This also makes saying no to crappy foods so much easier.
 I don’t find myself drooling over junk food or baked goods like I did when I first tried Whole30.
 Instead, when my friends offer me cookies and pie (like they have in the last two days), I can say no without a second thought.
 This has also helped me diminish my tendency to be an emotional eater because I can’t reach for my usual carbs.